Speck249/alx-higher_level_programming/0x00-python-hello_world/README.md

-#Introduction to Programming Python
+# Introduction to Programming with Python

-##Learning Objectives
+## Learning Objectives
 * The birth of Python
 * Compilation vs Interpretation
 * Using the Python interpreter